 Closed- or open-mindedness distinguishes people open to information and new ideas, prepared to change their views, from people who are rigidly attached to their convictions and resistant to the unknown.
 Demonstrating how the mechanism underlying closed-mindedness is rooted in uncertainty and fear, with the fundamental consequence of closed-mindedness being intolerance, the author shows how basic features of human psychology drive large-scale socio-political developments that determine the fate of peoples and nations.
-Kossowska argues that recent political events across Europe, including the popularity and rise of extreme right-wing groups, are no longer adequately explained by traditional distinctions like people vs. the elite, religion vs. no religion, left vs. right.
-Exploring how this can provide knowledge to increase the capability of people, groups, or societies to improve their lives in an era of uncertainty created by economic and political turmoil, the book also focusses on discussing ways to make people more-open, thus tolerant.
+Kossowska argues that recent political events across Europe, including the popularity and rise of extreme right-wing groups, are no longer adequately explained by traditional distinctions like people versus the elite, religion versus no religion, left versus right.
+Exploring how this can provide knowledge to increase the capability of people, groups, or societies to improve their lives in an era of uncertainty created by economic and political turmoil, the book also focuses on discussing ways to make people more open, thus tolerant.

 Chapter 1.
 Introduction Chapter 2.
 Social beliefs Chapter 3.
 Acquiring Social Knowledge – the Formation of Beliefs Chapter 4.
 Uncertainty and Anxiety as a Source of Closed-Mindedness Chapter 5.
 Towards Closed-Mindedness – How People Cope With Uncertainty Chapter 6.
 Does Content Matter Chapter 7.
 Closed-Mindedness and Intolerance Chapter 8.
 Motivated to Achieve Certainty Chapter 9.
 Content Counts… for Harmonious Social Relations Chapter 10.
 Some Final Reflections